Tallahassee, FL—32305

 Property Listings — Tallahassee, FL

-As of Oct '25, Realtor.com reports that the median days on market for a home in Tallahassee, FL is 66.
-This is a decrease of -2.0% from last year, suggesting that homes are sitting on the market shorter than last year.
-The percentage of listed homes with a reduced price is 32.0%, representing a large inventory and a lot of supply pressure on home prices.
+As of Nov '25, Realtor.com reports that the median days on market for a home in Tallahassee, FL is 62.
+This is a increase of 1.0% from last year, suggesting that homes are sitting on the market about the same amount of time than last year.
+The percentage of listed homes with a reduced price is 14.0%, representing a small inventory and little supply pressure on home prices.

 | Metric | Zip Code Average | Year over Year % Change |